polyfy/polylith/readme.md

 ```
 git tag myproject-1
 ```
-We want to keep the release tags, which is the reason each tag gets its own unique tag, e.g. `myproject-1`, `myproject-2`, and so on.
-It's not important that the ID's are sequential.
+We want to keep the release tags, which is the reason each tag gets its own unique tag name, e.g. `myproject-1`, `myproject-2`, and so on.
+It's not important that the IDs are sequential.
 The tool will always sort them by the order they exist in git anyway.

 If the CI build is set up so that it builds all projects in one go, then we could first start by asking